-Both SPA and TPA lasers can effectively reproduce error phenomena caused by heavy ion irradiation.
-Most upset phenomena can be qualitatively reproduced.
-This is because the location, depth, and energy of the reaction can be independently controlled, making it suitable for diagnosing single event upsets and analyzing the causes and failure mechanisms of charge depletion due to the upset.
+Both SPA and TPA lasers can effectively replicate error phenomena caused by heavy ion irradiation.
+Most upset events can be qualitatively reproduced, as the location, depth, and energy of the interaction can be independently controlled.
+This makes them suitable for diagnosing single-event errors and upsets and analyzing the causes and failure mechanisms related to charge depletion due to these events.

 Principles of SPA and TPA